ksmykala/programming_paradigms_git/assignment-01/README.md

 python part_d_functional.py
 ```

-part a is just a markdown file with my paradigm explanations, you do not run it.
+part a is just a markdown file, you do not run it.

-sample output when you run part b or part c:
+sample output:

 ```
 total expenses:  476.44